What’s the best thing to do with a large batch of blueberries that you’ve picked from your garden?

 Which ingredients are used to make blueberry syrup for coffee?

 Coffee syrups shouldn’t be hard to make, which is why this recipe for blueberry syrup uses just a few ingredients.
-Have a look below for all the components:
+Have a look below for all the ingredients:

 • Blueberries